jarakys/UsersStories/README.md

 Additionally, I showcased my flexible approach to navigation in SwiftUI, which has already been tested in commercial projects and proven to be efficient and scalable.

+PS: I forget to add error handling, we can do that easy, using .alert(isPresented: error:)..., on UsersView and StoriesView